ava76er27/AshitaProfiles/README.md

 # AshitaProfiles Thanks to other coder's for let me see their work.
 Haven't program in years
 After looking at several other coder's I wrote a few as I need to use Ashitacast gearswap.
 If your on Retail Server Please Read Ashitacast Doc's because there is a command to search all your Inventory which can get you Banned!!!
-I don't use it in my code.
+I don't use it!
+Just use Warerobe only to store your Gear.
+Its search all the Warerobe to swap it in and doesn't matter where its stored in your Warerobe unless you didnt pay for Warerobe 3 or 4.

+Start Ashita add Plug-in Ashitacast
+If you look in the Ashita Folder in the Config folder you will find a Ashitacast folder.
+Store the YourName_SMN.xml in there and Change YourName in YourName_SMN.xml to your Character's Name.
+Example: Your Character Name is Ralphm.

+Ralphm_SMN.xml will load automactic when you change to Summoner or Login as Summoner.
+If delete a < or > when adding your gear then it might say Parse Error.
+Look up Ashitacast commands:
+/ac load
+/ac unload
+/ac debug
+to test you changes to xml file.

 SMN PUP SCH Profiles...
 Summoner was my starting XML with thanks to all the Other Coder's help.
 This was a mix of 2 other people xml.